 Q: I moved to the northeast and find the tree pollen in spring bothers my eyes incredibly.
 They burn, itch, blur, and I get nasty conjunctivitis.
-Is there such a thing as “eye allergy” — and how do I control it?
+Is there such a thing as “eye allergies” –and how do I control it?

-Dr. Bassett: In spring trees including birch, maple/box elder, alder and oak release their pollen, a known source for bothersome symptoms, such as sneezing, runny nose and congestion.
-But this pollen also triggers the symptoms of eye itchiness, weathering and redness.
+Dr. Bassett: In spring, trees including birch, maple/box elder, alder and oak release their pollen, a known source for bothersome symptoms, such as sneezing, runny nose and congestion.
+But this pollen also triggers the symptoms of eye itchiness, watering and redness.

 My eye allergy action plan begins with a greater understanding of exact seasonal triggers.
 Then strategies for control include:

-Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com; Twitter @allergyreliefny).
-He is also on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City.Submit a Question View all posts by this medical expert.
+Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
+He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of the book: The New Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.Submit a Question View all posts by this medical expert.